egekabas/PioneerEge/README.md

 # Pioneer Research Ege
-A compilation of usefull codes to analyze the generalized version if the Harary's XOX game.
+A compilation of useful codes to analyze the generalized version if the Harary's XOX game.
 Writen using c++.
 Uses the smt solver z3.